Definition of SWOT Analysis

-- Doesn’t provide solutions or offer alternative decisions
+- It doesn’t provide solutions or offer alternative decisions

 - Doesn’t prioritize issues

-- Can produce a lot of information, but not all of it is useful
+- It can produce a lot of information, but not all of it is useful

-- Can generate too many ideas but not help you choose which one is the best
+- It can generate too many ideas but not help you choose which one is the best

-After gaining a deep insight into the SWOT analysis, have a look at the example to clarify the concept further.
+After gaining a deep insight into the SWOT analysis, look at the example to clarify the concept further.

 Example of SWOT Analysis

 In the year 2015, a SWOT analysis was prepared for The Coca-Cola Company.
-Strengths such as the brand’s name and vast distribution network and opportunities like emerging markets were noted.
-Weaknesses and threats such as growing taste for ‘healthy’ beverages, foreign currency fluctuations and subsequent competition were analyzed.
-Coca-Cola then based its future activities on this SWOT analysis and ramped up its advertising, promotional activities and marketing.
+Strengths such as the brand’s name and vast distribution network, and opportunities like emerging markets were noted.
+Weaknesses and threats such as growing taste for ‘healthy’ beverages, foreign currency fluctuations, and subsequent competition were analyzed.
+Coca-Cola then based its future activities on this SWOT analysis and ramped up its advertising, promotional activities, and marketing.
 The company also branched out into other beverage categories.
-Coca-Cola realized benefits within a year as its earning per share rose from $.33 to $.35.
+Coca-Cola realized benefits within a year as its earnings per share rose from $.33 to $.35.
 The stocks of the company increased from $39 to $46.
-The SWOT analysis led the company towards improvement thereby heading towards wealth maximization.
+The SWOT analysis led the company towards improvement, thereby heading towards wealth maximization.

 A SWOT analysis provides a bird’s-eye view of a company’s position.
-It also suggests on the feasibility of a concept or strategy planned by the organization.
-This tool gains popularity due to its flexibility in the process of evaluating a number of ideas and strategies.
-However, the SWOT analysis is never the complete solution and only leads the path to further analysis and discussions.1–3
+It also suggests the feasibility of a concept or strategy planned by the organization.
+SWOT analysis plays a very important role.
+This tool has gained popularity due to its flexibility in evaluating a number of ideas and strategies.
+However, this analysis is never the complete solution and only leads the path to further analysis and discussions.